Skip to main content

 Chemical transformation of enzymatic hydrolysis lignin (EHL) with catalytic solvolysis to fuel commodities under mild conditions

-EHLCATHOL gathers the most promising teams in Europe to carry out the tasks aimed at adding more value to EHL.
-Prof. Beller and Prof. Rajenahally from the Leibniz-Institut für Katalyse (LIKAT) investigate the key reaction mechanism of the EHL catalytic solvolysis reaction suppressing recondensation reactions of the monomeric reaction products obtained during solvolysis and in consequent separation steps (WP2).
-Prof. Chen’s team of Norges Teknisk-Naturvitenskapelige Universitet (NTNU) focuses on tuning of different fuel-cuts with suitable C-C coupling, hydrogenation, alkylation and isomerization catalytic tools (WP5).
-Prof. Dyson of École Polytechnique Fédérale de Lausanne (EPFL) aims to reveal, using operando spectroscopy techniques, the mechanism of the key steps of catalysed solvolysis and solvolysis oil regulation reactions, and the roles of capping agents (WP3).
-Aalto university (Prof. Li) and Technische Universiteit Eindhoven (Prof. Hensen) teams work on the different aspects of catalyst development, reactor and process configurations of the EHL solvolysis process (WP1&7).
-Dr. Boot leads the VERTORO team to take care of the reaction at the bench-scale, sample delivery, separation and scale-up (WP4).
-Dr. Battin-Leclerc, Director of Research of Centre National de la Recherche Scientifique (CNRS) in Nancy, and her team focus on the fuel combustion properties and the related pollutant formation of the refined EHL solvolysis products, and of the separated commodity fuels (WP6).
-To efficiently implement the EHLCATHOL project, we designed WP8-11 to take care of Exploitation, Dissemination, Communication, Project Management and Ethics issues.
+EHLCATHOL gathers the strong and expertised reserarch teams in Europe to carry out the tasks aimed at transforming waste EHL to highly demanded commodity fuels.
+Prof. Beller and Prof. Rajenahally from the Leibniz-Institut für Katalyse (LIKAT) investigated the key reaction mechanism of the EHL catalytic solvolysis reaction suppressing recondensation reactions of the monomeric reaction products (WP2).
+Prof. Chen’s team of Norges Teknisk-Naturvitenskapelige Universitet (NTNU) focused on tuning of different fuel-cuts with suitable C-C coupling, hydrogenation, alkylation and isomerization catalytic tools (WP5).
+Prof. Dyson of École Polytechnique Fédérale de Lausanne (EPFL) aimed to reveal, using operando spectroscopy techniques, the mechanism of the key steps of catalysed solvolysis and solvolysis oil regulation reactions, and the roles of capping agents (WP3).
+Aalto University (Prof. Li) and Technische Universiteit Eindhoven (Prof. Hensen) teams worked on the different aspects of catalyst development, reactor and process configurations of the EHL solvolysis process (WP1&7).
+Dr. Boot led the VERTORO team in bench-scale reactor tests, sample delivery, separation and scale-up (WP4).
+Dr. Battin-Leclerc, Director of Research of Centre National de la Recherche Scientifique (CNRS) in Nancy, and her team focused on the fuel combustion properties and the related pollutant formation of the refined EHL solvolysis products, and of the separated commodity fuels (WP6).
+To efficiently implement the EHLCATHOL project, WP8-11 dealt with the Exploitation, Dissemination, Communication, Project Management and Ethics issues.
+All projected EHLCATHOL tasks have been successfully completed within the 48-month project duration.
+The major outcomes of the WPs and tasks provide a solid base for achieving the project goals; the work formulated in the WPs and associated tasks were carried out efficiently reaching the specific goals.

 Chemical transformation of EHL with catalytic solvolysis to fuel commodities under mild conditions